-Renovation to Presbyterian Manor campus a bright spot in difficult times
+Renovation to PMMA campus a bright spot in difficult times

 Throughout the COVID-19 pandemic, residents at Topeka Presbyterian Manor have had something extra to look forward to: the reopening of our newly renovated spaces.